 18.5" x 22.5"

 Q. How can I find digital resources at the library?

 A. Click on the "Search" tab above to search WorldCat, Google Scholar, or specific databases and resources organized by subject.
-Current students, faculty and staff can access library databases with a Moodle or Averett web services login.
+Current students, faculty and staff can access library databases with a Canvas or Averett web services login.
 If you have questions about finding, evaluating and citing sources, consult a librarian or tutorials on this page.

 Q. The book or article I need is not available at Averett.
 Can you get it for me?
 Will I have to pay a fee?
 How long will it take?

 A. We can obtain just about any source you need (other than textbooks) by requesting it from another library … and no, you will probably not have to pay a fee.
 Librarians will show you how to “link out” to articles in databases licensed by Averett.
 If your article or book is not in any of our databases, select “Interlibrary Loan” (ILL).
 ILL articles are generally delivered within 48 hours through a web link that we send to you in email.
 Books typically arrive in a few days for pick-up at the Library Information Desk or shipment to GPS regions.
 Virginia academic libraries and most others don't charge ILL fees.
 We'll let you know ahead of time if there is a fee.

 Q. My professor gave us a list of books and articles to read for class.
 Where can I find these?

 A. If your professor or course syllabus indicates that the items are on “Reserve,” ask for them at the Information Desk.
 For e-Reserves, your professor will provide a web address and login.
 For print books and media not on reserve, check Worldcat for the call number and location.
 Librarians will be happy to help.
 The library ships Averett books and media, and interlibrary loans to home or office address of students and faculty attending classes outside of Danville.